youqad/Neurorobotics_Reinforcement-Learning/Lab_Reinforcement_Learning.md

     ```
     in the `TD` method, just before the return, to sort the states according to their estimated value (in increasing order)

-it appears the estimated values are sorted as follows:
+it appears that the estimated values are sorted as follows:

 $$
 \begin{align*}